Senior Leadership Team

 Mrs Ogston began her secondary school teaching career more than 20 years ago after graduating from the University of South Australia.
 She holds a Bachelor’s degree of Education in Physical Education, Outdoor Education and Mathematics.

 Having taught in both the State system in country Victoria and the Independent system interstate, Mrs Ogston joined Bacchus Marsh Grammar in 2002.
-During her time at our School she has held the positions of Coordinator of the Duke of Edinburgh’s Award program, Year Level Coordinator (Year 9), Assistant Director of Physical Education and Sport and Assistant Principal, Pastoral Care and Student Management.
+During her time at our School she has held the positions of Coordinator of the Duke of Edinburgh’s Award program, Year Level Coordinator (Year 9), Assistant Director of Physical Education and Sport, Assistant Principal, Pastoral Care and Student Management, Deputy Principal - Head of Maddingley Campus and from 2025 has become the school's fourth Principal.

 Mrs Danielle Copeman